cchitsiang/awesome-stars/topics.md

 - [getezy/ezy](https://github.com/getezy/ezy) - 🔥 GUI client for gRPC/gRPC-Web
 - [meysamhadeli/awesome-dotnet-tips](https://github.com/meysamhadeli/awesome-dotnet-tips) - A curated list of awesome tips and tricks, resources, videos and articles in .net, software architecture, microservice and cloud-native.
 - [morintd/prismock](https://github.com/morintd/prismock) - A mock for PrismaClient, dedicated to unit testing.
-- [argos-ci/argos](https://github.com/argos-ci/argos) - Eliminate visual bugs & regressions.
-The open source visual testing platform for modern engineering teams.
+- [argos-ci/argos](https://github.com/argos-ci/argos) - Argos detects unintended visual changes in your UI, helping teams maintain high product quality as they ship faster.
 - [testcontainers/testcontainers-go](https://github.com/testcontainers/testcontainers-go) - Testcontainers for Go is a Go package that makes it simple to create and clean up container-based dependencies for automated integration/smoke tests.
 The clean, easy-to-use API enables developers to p
 - [keploy/keploy](https://github.com/keploy/keploy) - API, Integration, E2E Testing Agent for Developers that actually work.
 Generate tests, mocks/stubs for your APIs!
 - [DeploySentinel/Recorder](https://github.com/DeploySentinel/Recorder) - A browser extension that generates Cypress, Playwright and Puppeteer test scripts from your interactions 🖱 ⌨